ebikatsudon/VTubeStudio/NVIDIA-Webcam-Tracker.md

 ## What CPU/GPU usage can I expect?

 It depends on your CPU/GPU, but it should be fairly minimal, even at high framerates.
-On my RTX 3080, running the tracker at 60 FPS and at 1920x1080 webcam resolution, both CPU and GPU usage stay below 5%.
+On my RTX 3080, running the tracker at 60 FPS and at 1920x1080 webcam resolution, both CPU and GPU usage stay below 10%.

 A lot of the tracking system (but not all of it) can be executed on the machine-learning-optimized **tensor-cores** of your NVIDIA RTX GPU.
 They aren't used by most video games, so they don't interfere with your gaming.

-Will add more data here once more people test it with different GPUs.

 ## Will the NVIDIA Broadcast face tracker be improved?